psy777/order-management-system/README.md

 wrong you can restore the backup through the `/api/import-data` endpoint or the `services.backup` helpers.

+Installations deployed without Git metadata (for example from a ZIP archive) will still upgrade successfully: the helper clones the `https://github.com/psy777/FireCoast.git` repository, replaces the application files while preserving your `data/` directory, and records the new revision in `.firecoast_revision`.
+Set the `FIRECOAST_UPGRADE_REPO` environment variable or provide a `repositoryUrl` in the API request to override the source repository.

 ## Schema-driven records

 The backend now exposes a reusable record framework in `services/records.py`.
 A `RecordSchema` describes the fields for each entity type, including which attributes support @mentions.
 Schemas are persisted in the `record_schemas` table and can be registered at runtime through the new API: